A new commutativity property of exceptional orthogonal polynomials: The exceptional Hermite polynomials

 \begin{remark} The following relation holds true for every value of $N$, $N\geq 1$:

 where $0$ is the zero matrix of size $N\times N$.

 \end{remark}

-The consequence of this is that if one tries to write the commuting matrix $\mathcal{L}$ in terms of $B_N$ and $\Lambda_N$ for arbitrary values of $N$ and $T$, in the spirit of Perline \cite{Per}, one needs to use monomials of degree higher than five.
+A non obvious consequence of this is that if one tries to write the commuting matrix $\mathscr{L}$ in terms of $B_N$ and $\Lambda_N$ for arbitrary values of $N$ and $T$, in the spirit of Perline \cite{Per}, one would need to use monomials of degree higher than five.
+We will face a much better situation in the next section.